immutant/immutant.org/news/2015-10-01-lein-immutant-2-0-1.md

 [0.4.0] of [boot-immutant].
 Both releases fix an [issue] where "dev" wars were no longer deployable if they used [Immutant 2.1.0].

-## What are these things of which you speak?

-`lein-immutant` and `boot-immutant` are plugins that allow generation of WAR files for use in [WildFly]/[EAP] and to ease testing against the same application servers, for [Leiningen] and [Boot], respectively.
+`lein-immutant` and `boot-immutant` are plugins that package your application as a WAR file for deployment to [WildFly] or [EAP] and to facilitate testing against the same application servers, for [Leiningen] and [Boot], respectively.
 If you don't deploy Immutant applications as WAR files to WildFly or EAP, you can happily ignore this announcement.

-## Get in touch

 If you have any questions, issues, or other feedback, you can always find us on [#immutant on freenode or or mailing list](/community/) or